What Does Tajweed Mean? Complete Guide

 Thus, adhering to Tajweed rules became essential to maintaining the integrity of Quranic recitation and ensuring the correct pronunciation of its words.

-Furthermore, mastering Tajweed not only enhances your Quran recitation but also aids in excelling at learning the Arabic language.
+Furthermore, mastering what is Tajweed not only enhances your Quran recitation but also aids in excelling at learning the Arabic language.

 Lastly, listening to Quranic recitation with Tajweed stirs the heart with love for Allah (SWT) and the Quran.
 The beauty of recitation, whether heard by a Muslim or a non-Muslim, has a profound impact.
 As Prophet Muhammad (PBUH) said: